rgrannell1/kea/README.md

 ## What is Kiwi?

-Functional programming has become commonplace in languages like JavaScript and Python, but R is conspicuously lacking such a library.
-Kiwi is a functional library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...) and functions taken from set theory and combinatorics.
-Kiwi also exploits R's flexibility to add arrow functions, methods, wildcards & list-comprehensions to the language.
+Functional programming has become commonplace in languages like JavaScript and Python, but R is sorely lacking such a library.
+Kiwi is a functional library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...), collection functions, and functions taken from set theory and combinatorics.

+Kiwi extends R's semantics - by adding Haskell-style automatical partial application - and syntax, with arrow functions, methods, wildcards and list-comprehensions.

 For library documentation and tutorials head to [http://rgrannell1.github.io/kiwi/](http://rgrannell1.github.io/kiwi/).

-Feel under no obligation to read the following sections; Kiwi's documentation is sufficient to get you up and running quickly.
+Feel no obligation to read the following sections; Kiwi's documentation is sufficient to get you up and running quickly.
 If you are interested in Kiwi's key features and design decisions, read on.

 ### Kiwi is Expressive